Skip to main content

 PUT /service/rest/v1/tasks/{taskId}

 The update endpoint allows you to update an existing task outside of the user interface.
-You must know the task's ID in order to update the task.
+You must know the task's ID to update the task.
 If you do not know a task's ID, use the Get Task endpoint first to find the task and its associated ID.

 Below is an example using this endpoint to update the schedule for a Tag Cleanup task.